 An Ivy League nursing education

-For the third year running, Penn Nursing has been named the number one nursing school in the world, and has the most number one rated master’s programs in the country.
-Join the ranks of Penn Nursing experts and leaders who have been advancing science and delivering solutions, shaping policy and practice, and engaging communities to promote health for over a century.
-These will be your collaborators, your mentors, your friends, leading to a healthier future.
+Penn Nursing has the number one undergraduate nursing program in the country, and is the number one nursing school in the world, and has multiple number one and top-rated master’s programs here in the U.S. Join the ranks of Penn Nursing experts and leaders who have been advancing science and delivering solutions, shaping policy and practice, and engaging communities to promote health for over a century.
+These will be your collaborators, your mentors, your friends, leading to a healthier, more equitable future.

 Whether you enter directly from high school , are returning for a second bachelor’s , come to us ready to specialize your nursing practice , or are beginning the research-intensive journey toward a PhD , you’ll find an academic program with the flexibility to meet your educational goals.

 And our curriculum merges the scientific basis for healthcare with clinical experience , offering a side-by-side incorporation of theoretical and applied knowledge, a rarity in nursing education.

 Our faculty include some of the top researchers in the world .
 Work produced here is nationally and internationally recognized and is consistently published in a wide range of high-impact, interdisciplinary journals.